-The following actions will result in a no time/disqualification (Should receive white ribbon):
+The following actions will result in a no time/disqualification (Will receive white ribbon):

-- Not releasing the rope from the hand when roping the calf. - · Abusive treatment of calf or horse. - Contestant breaking the rope away from the horn by hand.
+- Not releasing the rope from the hand when roping the calf. - Abusive treatment of calf or horse. - Contestant breaking the rope away from the horn by hand.
 If the rope dallies around the horn, the contestant may un-dally the rope and then stop the horse to make the rope break away.
+No catch or illegal catch.
+Failure of the calf's head to pass through loop.